mlepinski/CS347/assignment2/README.md

 - Provide a bit more practice with Flask
 - Provide a first experience with Docker
-- Provide an example of Machine-to-Machine communication using JSON and an HTTP API
+- Provide an example of machine-to-machine communication using JSON and an HTTP API
 - Provide an experience writing code that is part of a larger project
+- Provide an experience integrating code writen by different people
-- Provide an experience thinking about how different parts of a project communicate
+- Provide an opportunity to think critically about the design of APIs used for machine-to-machine communication

+## Overview of the System